conholdateapp/docs.conholdate.app/docs/how-to/View.md

 1. Wait until uploading and processing is complete, then click on document name to view document.

 ## Document viewer features
-Besides viewing documents online, our document viewer offers other usefull features.
+Besides viewing documents online, our document viewer offers other useful features.

 ### Print documents
 Need to view and print an MS Office document but don't have required software installed?